30 Things to Do in Your First Month as a Real Estate Agent

 Are you a newly licensed real estate agent?
 If you’re fresh out of real estate school, you are probably thrilled that you passed the test and found a great broker…. but have no idea what to do next!
 Real estate schools do not prepare you for what it takes to become a successful REALTOR, so your first month as a real estate agent is often overwhelming.
 Below you will find tips to help you put a plan in place, so you have all the tools, knowledge and confidence needed to get launch a successful new career in real estate!

-2) Purchase your eKey to order to access and show houses (often called the Supra eKey)
+2. Purchase your eKey app to order to access lockboxes and show houses (often called the Supra eKey)

 Let People Know About Your New Real Estate Career

-8) Register and add your professional photo and bio to popular real estate websites like Zillow, HomeSnap, Trulia LinkedIn, Yelp and create a Facebook business page.
-If someone googles your name, you want them to find you and build credibility online.
+8. Register and add your professional photo and bio to popular real estate websites like Zillow, HomeSnap, Trulia, LinkedIn, and Yelp.
+You can also create a Facebook business page.
+If someone googles your name, you want them to find you (and your smiling face!) and build credibility online.

 Understand the Market

-10) Pick a neighborhood every day.
-Drive by every home for sale in the MLS.
-This will also help you navigate different areas of town, so that when you do have a buyer in your car, you are famiilar with the area.
+10. Pick a neighborhood every day.
+Drive-by all the neighborhood homes for sale in the MLS.
+This will also help you navigate different areas of town so that when you do have a buyer in your car, you are familiar with the area.

-11) Run real estate market reports using the MLS – make sure you understand the current market conditions (i.e. how fast homes are selling, average prices and list to sales price ratios).
-If you find something interesting, share on Facebook or in your monthly eNewsletter!
+11. Run real estate market reports using the MLS – make sure you understand the current market conditions (i.e. how fast homes are selling, average prices, and list to sales price ratios).
+If you find something interesting, share it on Facebook or in your monthly eNewsletter!

 Connect with Other Agents